dd/Meringue/CONTRIBUTING.md

 ## Changelog generation

-You can generate a Changelog with the following command using[gitmoji-changelog](https://github.com/frinyvonnick/gitmoji-changelog):
+You can generate a Changelog with the following command using [gitmoji-changelog](https://github.com/frinyvonnick/gitmoji-changelog):

 ```console
 gitmoji-changelog update 1.0.0 --preset generic --group-similar-commits